 Despawning occurs whenever an item has been inactive for too long and disappears from view.
 This includes mobs, dropped items, blocks, and other entities within the game.
 Depending on how far away you are from them, these objects will either blink out of existence right away or slowly fade over time until they no longer exist.
 With so much variety in terms of spawn locations and times, understanding how long each type of object stays on the map is key if you want to get the most out of your gaming experience!Additional Related Posts:

-How To Tame A Polar Bear In Minecraft
+How To Grow A Pumpkin In Minecraft

 1. Basics Of Item Despawning